What is pita bread?

 Pita is a Greek term, which means flat.
-Pita bread is a round, leavened flat bread which is generally made with wheat, but can also be made with multiple grains and whole wheat to enhance nutrition.
+Pita bread is a round, leavened flat bread which is generally made with maida (plain flour), but can also be made with multiple grains and whole wheat to enhance nutrition.
 Pita breads are pale white in colour, are soft to touch and spongy.

 Once pita bread is baked, you will notice that the interior has two layers, which separate to form internal pockets.
 This pocket occurs because of the high temperatures at which it is baked.
 During baking, the dough expands very quickly, separates in the middle and creates large bubbles of air inside.
 Once the bread is baked and cooled, it flattens out but maintains the internal pockets.